-The Singapore headquartered crypto exchange offers futures contracts for Bitcoin, Ethereum, Bitcoin Cash, Bitcoin SV, EOS, Litecoin, XRP, Ethereum Classic, and Tron.
-Contracts come in variants of weekly, bi-weekly, quarterly, and perpetual swaps.
+The Singapore-based crypto exchange offers futures contracts for Bitcoin, Ethereum, Bitcoin Cash, Bitcoin SV, EOS, Litecoin, XRP, Ethereum Classic, and Tron.
+Moreover, contracts come in variants of weekly, bi-weekly, quarterly, and perpetual swaps.
 BTC futures are leveraged at up to 20x while the swaps are 125x maximum.

 Executions are fast, and the spreads are very competitive, starting from 0 pip.
 Its Capitalise feature lets you automate your trading without needing to code, one of the more salient features.

 You don’t need a crypto wallet either, as you can add funds through PayPal, Credit/Debit card, Skrill, Neteller, and more.
 Funding and swift withdrawal options are plentiful.

-The exchange offers quarterly Bitcoin and Ethereum futures.
-There are also leveraged options contracts for the two assets, and cash-settled BTC and ETH swaps.
+Additionally, the exchange offers quarterly Bitcoin and Ethereum futures.
+There are also leveraged option contracts for the two assets and cash-settled BTC and ETH swaps.

-Fees are in line with industry standards and withdrawals are processed on the fly through a hot wallet.

-In terms of liquidity, Deribit is a small fish with BitMEX, for example, having around fifty times the volume.
+Fees align with industry standards, and withdrawals are processed on the fly through a hot wallet.
+Regarding liquidity, Deribit is a small fish with BitMEX, for example, having around fifty times the volume.

 Other smaller derivatives exchanges include Bybit, PrimeXBT, bitForex, and bitZ.
 There are also other traditional crypto exchanges offering futures contracts.
 These include Kraken, Bithumb, and Bitfinex, though their volumes are much lower than the bigger players listed above.